From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Client-Based Training

-Besides Google, many other researchers have also done some work related to federated learning.
-In 2017, \cite{NIPS2017_7029} combine federated learning with multi-task learning. \cite{DBLP:journals/corr/abs-1712-07557} tries to add differential privacy methods to federated learning.
-In 2018, \cite{DBLP:journals/corr/abs-1806-00582} analyzes the effect of the Non-IID setting on federated learning's performance. \cite{DBLP:journals/corr/abs-1807-00459} tries to backdoor federated learning and gives the attack model.
-Its main purpose is to make the model generated by federated learning gives wrong answers or even attacker-chosen answers. \cite{DBLP:journals/corr/abs-1812-03337} introduces secure FTL(Federated Transfer Learning) to improve statistical models under a data federation.
-It shows that federated learning is suitable for being applied to machine learning tasks in the scenario of a bank where sensitive information mustn't be shared.
-In 2019, \cite{DBLP:journals/corr/abs-1901-08755} proposes a novel lossless privacy-preserving tree-boosting system known as SecureBoost in the setting of federated learning. \cite{DBLP:journals/corr/abs-1902-04885} is a survey about federated learning's concept and applications.
-It is given by the team who has proposed FTL\cite{DBLP:journals/corr/abs-1812-03337} in 2018. \cite{DBLP:journals/corr/abs-1903-02891} proposes STC(Sparse Ternary Compression) which is robust to Non-IID data.
-It works as a substitute for Federated Averaging which may not always perform well under the Non-IID setting.
+Besides Google, many other researchers were also exploring federated learning.
+Smith~\et~\cite{NIPS2017_7029} combined federated learning with multi-task learning.
+Intel~\cite{sheller2018multi} used federated learning to do multi-institutional deep learning for brain tumor segmentation without sharing patient data.
+Yang~\et~\cite{DBLP:journals/corr/abs-1812-03337} proposed Federated Transfer Learning~(FTL).
+This work shew that federated learning is also suitable for being applied to machine learning tasks in the scenario of cooperation among banks where sensitive information mustn't be shared.
+Felix~\et~\cite{DBLP:journals/corr/abs-1903-02891} proposed Sparse Ternary Compression~(STC).
+STC is more robust to non-IID datasets and works as a substitute for FedAvg.